cassell/AndrewCassell.com/src/blog/entries/2014/the-best-damn-smoked-ribs-and-pulled-pork/the-best-damn-smoked-ribs-and-pulled-pork.md

 <a class="splash-photo" target="_BLANK" href="/files/blog/entries/2014/smoking-ribs-and-pulled-pork/final-preview-pulled-pork.jpg">![Preview of the final product](/files/blog/entries/2014/smoking-ribs-and-pulled-pork/final-preview-pulled-pork.jpg)</a>

 We'll be making 2 full racks of ribs and a 9 pound pork shoulder.
-It will take about 10hrs in the smoker (2 hours per pound after should is cut in half).
+It will take about 10hrs in the smoker (2 hours per pound after the shoulder is cut in half).
 This will be enough to serve 6-8 very hungry adults, with everybody getting a few ribs and plenty of pulled pork.
 This is about max capacity on my Weber Smokey Mountain smoker without using an additional [rack system for the ribs](http://store.weber.com/accessories/category/cook/cookware/1280).

 <blockquote>Note: I've <a href="https://en.wikipedia.org/wiki/Iterative_and_incremental_development">iterated</a> several times on this recipe and will continue to make updates as I improve it.
 I have tried very hard to make recipe as simple as possible and I have eliminated as many ingredients as possible.</blockquote>